Conditions and diseases

 Many people get nails that no longer look as good; they discolour, become crumbly or thicken.

-• Onychomycosis nails are a thickening of nails with a yellow discolouration of the nail plate, without an underlying infection.
+• Onychomycosis is a thickening and yellow discolouration of the nail plate, without an underlying infection.
 They may be the result of prior trauma or of reduced blood supply to the nails (e.g. in the case of arteriosclerosis in the legs, smoking, etcetera).
-The treatment consists of flattening and keeping the nails soft, but complete healing is often not possible.

-• Fungal nails can also thicken the nail plate, with a typical yellowish-brown discoloration and flaking under the nail plate.
-During the consultation with the physician or nurse, a large sample of it will be taken.
-Treatment is possible with prolonged ingestion (usually several months) of antifungal medication and mechanical removal (milling) of the remaining diseased fungal fragments.
+• Treatment is possible with prolonged ingestion (usually several months) of antifungal medication and mechanical removal (milling) of the remaining diseased fungal fragments.

 Other infections (bacterial, yeast infections) can also infect the nail and the skin around it.
 Adequate and targeted cultivation is important to start the right treatment.